jbm669104/jbm669104/README.md

 - 👋 Hi, I’m @jbm669104 ( Juan.B )
 - 👀 I’m interested in ...
 Programing
 - 🌱 I’m currently learning ...
 Analista Programador
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on every project
 - 📫 How to reach me ...

 <!---